-Yahya Abdul-Mateen II On Playing Bobby Seale in 'The Trial of the Chicago 7'
+Yahya Abdul-Mateen II On Playing Bobby Seale In 'The Trial Of The Chicago 7'

-Yahya Abdul-Mateen II On Playing Bobby Seale in 'The Trial of the Chicago 7'
+Yahya Abdul-Mateen II On Playing Bobby Seale In 'The Trial Of The Chicago 7'

 The new film The Trial of the Chicago 7 may be focused on the antiwar protests of the 1960s, but it draws distinct parallels to the protests in the streets, complaints about police violence and divisive politics that the U.S. faces today.